 “Our most valuable assets are soil and water.”

-In order to take care of the soil and water we apply regenerative agriculture and ecological livestock farming practices which improve the soil, prevent erosion and restore water balance.
+In order to take care of the soil and water we apply regenerative agriculture and ecological and extensive livestock farming practices which improve the soil, prevent erosion and restore water balance.

 Our objective is to produce food for today without harming the future for later generations.
-Regenerative agriculture includes a set of techniques that reconstruct the soil and in the process capture carbon dioxide (soil is the most important carrier of carbon).
-Generally we use compost, cover crops and perennial plants so that the bare soil is never exposed.
+Regenerative agriculture includes a set of techniques that regenerate the soil and in the process capture carbon dioxide (soil is the most important carrier of carbon).
+Generally we use compost, green cover or/and perennial plants so that the bare soil is never exposed.

 AlVelAl members are organised into different working groups who design different strategies to achieve the association goals.
 Our first activities have included the organization of several educational workshops, meetings with professionals in different sectors, debates about trade opportunities in the rural territory, among others.